Thoughtscript/truth-eliminability-sorting-algorithm/README.md

 ## Key Philosophical Arguments

-1. The Argument from Tautology:
+1. The **Argument from Tautology**:
    * If **T-Scheme** is **Analytic**, then so is **Restricted T-Scheme** (by Classical inferential **Weakening**)
    * If **Restricted T-Scheme** isn't **Analytic**, then **T-Scheme** isn't (**Modus Tollens**).
 But, then **T-Scheme** would be **Restricted** in some form (or just wrong) undermining the alternatives.
-2. The Argument from History:
+2. The **Argument from History**:
    * Every supposedly Univeral (scientific) Law, Scientific Theory, and Mathematical Axiom has been proven False (Globally or Locally - the so-called *Pessimistic Meta-Induction*).
 Examples: Relativity only applies at the "macro-level", Hyperbolic Geometry which rejects Axioms of Euclidean Geometry, etc.
    * Truth is a scientific and natural language phenomena (Linguistics is the science of language).
    * Therefore, we have no good reason to think that Truth Predication wouldn't also be similarly **Restricted** to a subdomain of naturally occurring phenomena.
 (E.g. it fails for **Truth Opacity** but not for **Truth Eliminability**.)
-3. It's the only theory that explains all the diverging views on the Truth Predicate and Liar Sentence (it accommodate each other approach within the consistent models described above - e.g. the **Catuṣkoṭi**).
+3. It's the only theory that explains all the diverging views on the Truth Predicate and **Liar Sentence** (it accommodate each other approach within the consistent models described above - e.g. the **Catuṣkoṭi**).
 In that way it's the only theory that aligns with the empirical data!
-(The countless attempts and approaches to solve the Liar Paradox - why there are many, diverging Truth Values, why we can even talk about different Truth Assignments for the Liar Sentence!)
+(The countless attempts and approaches to solve the **Liar Paradox** - why there are many, diverging Truth Values, why we can even talk about different Truth Assignments for the **Liar Sentence**!)
 4. Similar quirks show up in JavaScript and other programming languages.
    ```javascript
    // JavaScript